anuragiiti/Kindle-Review-Sentiment-Analysis-using-NLP-and-Machine-Learning-/README.md

+# Some of the packages used in this code got outdated or updated as the code was done a while ago.
+So the run the code please update the packages.
+Else there might be error.
 # Kindle-Review-Sentiment-Analysis-using-NLP-and-Machine-Learning-
 Objective: Developed a sentiment analysis model to classify Kindle reviews as positive or negative.
 Techniques: Applied text preprocessing, tokenization, stopword removal, and lemmatization using NLTK.